matthieu-beteille/redux-data-fx/README.md

 });
 ```

+You can import ```createStore``` from 'redux'.
+But if you are using typescript you should import it from 'redux-data-fx' (it's the same thing except the types will be right).

 ## Testing

 You can keep testing your reducers the same way you were doing before, except that now you can also make sure that effectful actions return the right effects descriptions.
 Since these descriptions are just data, it's really easy to verify that they are what you expect them to be.